 - Repeat this process every day and over time, you will amass quite a collection of words the children will have learned to read and use.

-What I ended up doing was keeping track of the sound spellings we were covering as we did our early morning drawing and writing so that I could nudge the children towards a sound spelling they had not automatically gravitated towards.
-By spring, the children had gotten so familiar with the various spelling chunks (sound spellings in words) that they could read material that was far above their grade level.
+I kept track of the sound spellings we were covering as we did our early morning drawing and writing so that I could nudge the children towards a sound spelling they had not automatically gravitated towards.
+By spring, the children had gotten so familiar with the various sound spellings in words that they could read material that was far above their grade level.

 This practice worked very nicely with ELL students.
 They would use our SnapWords® as references for writing their own sentences, and then when their writing was complete, they read me their sentences without any need to peek at the stylized words!
 This showed me how much of a constructive activity it was for these children to learn to read from their own writing.